MartinMiles/Sifon/Sifon.UK.Website/KnownIssues.md

 # Known issues

 - Restore databases over network share is not yet supported, even if you map a drive.
-However, restoring just websites works well
+However, restoring websites only works well
-- switching between remote and local should update env. specific parameters ie. sites, solr instances, etc: after Initialize procedure completes (the remote folder is defined)
 - reveal button does not work well on remote tab
-- save and close button is stil disabled even after all scripts complete working
+- minor non-critical UI leftovers
+- strict tie for plugins versioning realtive to actual version Sifon not yet enforced
+- documentation is bit messy and not always actual to the state of project and plugins

 <br/><br/>
 [<- Home](/ "Home")